 Bias - A predisposition that distorts the ability to fairly weigh the evidence and prevents an individual from reaching a fair or accurate judgment.
 Center for News Literacy at Stony Brook

 Approach photos with the same skepticism you'd use on text.
-Below are some tools that can help determine an image's original source or whether it has been edited or manipulated.
-Click here for information on how to verify online images.
+Scroll down for some tools that can help determine an image's original source or whether it has been edited or manipulated; you can find out more in this informative article on photo verification from the Global Investigative Journalism Network.

 Photo Sherlock - iPhone/Android app